Charlietzu/vuttr-charlietzu/README.md

 ## How to use

-Clone / download this repository, run:
+Clone/Download this repository, then run:

 ### `npm install`